Zinabuf/GCIM/README.md

 5 ID_805 ID_805 23.3025
 6 ID_806 ID_806 24.9871
 ~~~

-**Qexp_tar_cov.txt:** The exposure variable and other covariates for the adjustments are for the target dataset and should be provided in a separate file.
+**Qexp_tar_cov.txt:** This file should contain the exposure variable along with covariates for adjustment in the target dataset, provided separately from other inputs.

 ~~~
   FID   IID      Exposure    Conf_1  Conf_2 Conf_3 Conf_4  Conf_5   Conf_6